alexhartm/tonie-podcast-sync/README.md

 # Episodes on this tonie to 60 minutes in total.
 # Use the optional parameter for this:
 tps.sync_podcast_to_tonie(maus_gute_nacht, orangeTonie, 60)

+# By default, syncing a podcast to a tonie will remove all
+# existing content on that tonie:
+tps.sync_podcast_to_tonie(checker_tobi, greyTonie, 30)
+# If you want to add episodes without deleting existing content
+# on the tonie, use the wipe=False parameter:
+tps.sync_podcast_to_tonie(checker_tobi, greyTonie, 30, wipe=False)
 ```

 For the tonie to fetch new content from tonie-cloud, you have to press one ear for 3s (until the "ping" sound) with no tonie on the box (refer also to TonieBox manual).